 The linear regression approximates a random number of supporting points (x,y) to a straight line with the formulation

-with the offset s the place where the line crosses the cero line of x and the rise the direction of the line.
+with the offset as the place where the line crosses the cero line of x and the rise the direction of the line.
 The placement of the line is optimized the way that the sum of the square of the deviation to the supporting points is smallest as possible.

 For an iterative approach the idea is to search the offset and rise for which the mean of the deviations in square becomes the smallest.
 That means